padresmurfa/minetest-development-with-osx-and-docker/DEBT.md

 * revise the funky directory/name thingy in deploy for minetest_game.
 That's just some git repo name issue.

 * only one minetest server should be running at any given time, as we only expose one port

+* funky ../../.. type imports and execs

+* make assert function in header.sh

+* docker run is not libbified, and likewise build